 Most Frequent Use Cases

-To give you a short summary of use cases of web scraping we should mention Retail Marketing, Reputation Intelligence and Machine Learning.
+To give you a short summary of proxy types better for web scraping we should mention residential and DC proxies used for Retail Marketing, Reputation Intelligence and Machine Learning.

 As for web crawling, it is used by all web search engines for indexing the web (such as Google, Bing, Yahoo).
 Also, crawling may precede the scraping in some cases of online research missions.